JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 #### The semantic web

 The triple-store data model is completely independent of the semantic web—for example, Datomic [40] is a triple-store that does not claim to have anything to do with it.
-(Technically, Datomic uses 5-tuples rather than triples; the two additional fields are metadata for version‐ ing.)
+(Technically, Datomic uses 5-tuples rather than triples; the two additional fields are metadata for versioning.)
 But the two are so closely linked in many people’s minds.

 The semantic web is fundamentally a simple and reasonable idea: websites already publish information as text and pictures for humans to read, so why don’t they also publish information as machine-readable data for computers to read?
 The Resource Description Framework (RDF) [41] was intended as a mechanism for different websites to publish data in a consistent format, allowing data from different websites to be automatically combined into a web of data—a kind of internet-wide “database of everything.”

 So far it hasn't shown any sign of being realized in practice.
 There is also a lot of good work that has come out of the semantic web project.
-Triples can be a good internal data model for appli‐ cations, even if you have no interest in publishing RDF data on the semantic web.
+Triples can be a good internal data model for applications, even if you have no interest in publishing RDF data on the semantic web.

 #### The RDF data model

 The Turtle language we used in Example 2-7 is a human-readable format for RDF data.
 Sometimes RDF is also written in an XML format, which does the same thing much more verbosely—see Example 2-8.
-Turtle/N3 is preferable as it is much easier on the eyes, and tools like Apache Jena can automatically convert between differ‐ ent RDF formats if necessary.
+Turtle/N3 is preferable as it is much easier on the eyes, and tools like Apache Jena can automatically convert between different RDF formats if necessary.

 #### The SPARQL query language